How do you make a filter for a science project?

 - Any materials you think will make a great filter (cotton balls, sand or gravel, uncooked pasta noodles, coffee filters, etc.)

-How do you make a survival water filter?
+How do you filter dirty water experiment?

-How do you naturally filter water?
+How do you filter water filters?

 Below are some common DIY water filtering methods you can use.